Document

 • The dividend received from an Indian company was exempt until 31 March 2020 (FY 2019-20).
 That was because the company declaring such a dividend already paid dividend distribution tax (DDT) before making payment.

-• The DDT liability on companies and mutual funds stand withdrawn.
-Similarly, the tax of 10% on dividend receipts of resident individuals, HUF and firms in excess of Rs 10 lakh (Section 115BBDA) also stands withdrawn.
+• The DDT liability on companies and mutual funds stands withdrawn.
+Similarly, the tax of 10% on dividend receipts of resident individuals, HUF and firms in excess of Rs.10 lakh (Section 115BBDA) also stands withdrawn.

 • The Finance Act, 2020 also imposes a TDS on dividend distribution by companies and mutual funds on or after 1 April 2020.